melissa-hay/MySQL/README.md

 > ### Full outer vs. cross join:
 > - a cross join with an empty table (or result set) results in empty table (M x N; hence M x 0 = 0)
 > - A full outer join will always have rows unless both M and N are 0.

+***Natural Join:*** creates an implicit join clause based on the common columns in the two tables being joined (do not have to specify matching columns).
+This is similar to inner join except that the output table contains no repeated data– columns with the same name are displayed only once.

 ## Inner Join
 `INNER JOIN`  selects all rows from both tables as long as there is a match between the columns.
 If there are records in the `Orders` table that do not have matches in `Customers`, these orders will not be shown